ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/case_management/artifact_types/retrieve.rst

 Retrieve All Artifact Types
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To retrieve all Artifact types, use the following query:
+Send the following request to retrieve data for all Artifact types:

 .. code::